jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 The goal here is to discover other neighbouring devices.
 The inquiring node sends an inquiry message in the form of a packet containing only the IAC; this can either be a General IAC (GIAC) or Dedicated IAC (DIAC).
 This message is sent over a subset of all possible frequencies.

 These inquiry frequencies are divided into two hopping sets, of 16 frequencies each.
-In inquiry state, the node sends up to $N_{Inquiry}$ sequences o
+In inquiry state, the node sends up to $N_{Inquiry}$ sequences on one set of 16 frequencies, before switching to the other set.
+Up to 3 switches can be executed, and as such the inquiry may last up to a maximum of 10.24 seconds.

+The node to be discovered enters an inquiry scan mode; when hearing the inquiry message (and after a backoff procedure), it enters an inquiry response node, sending a Frequency Hop Sync (FHS) packet that contains `BD_ADDR`, and the native clock.

+After neighbouring devices have been discovered and information on their `BD_ADDR` and clock has been gathered, the inquiring node can start creating a page routine, in order to establish a piconet.

+#### Page Procedure Details

+The master uses the addresses of slave devices to calculate a page frequency-hopping sequence.
+It then pages using an ID packet and the DAC of a specific slave on the piconet.

+The paged slave dev